algowifi/AlgoWIFI-CE/README.md

 # Hardware for Access Point:

-* Mikrotik Router  ALL Version ( wireless and wired )
+* Mikrotik Router ALL type. ( wireless and wired )
 * UBNT Unifi in testing.
 * AP based on OpenWRT in testing.
 * Application for Hot-Spot Management in testing.